Usenet Automation Tips

 Some recent posts on Reddit about Usenet automation inspired us to capture and convey the most important takeaways for our readers.

-Usenet nirvana exists when all your favorites TV shows and movies and other media content are automatically downloaded to your computer.
+Usenet nirvana exists when all your favorites TV shows and movies and other media content are automatically downloaded to your computer as soon as they become available.
 Ahhh.

 Debates rage about the top Usenet providers.
 Don’t obsess about this.
-Stick with a reliable Usenet provider and you will be fine.
+Stick with one of the reliable Usenet providers and you will be fine.

 Also, a backup block account (think of these as pay-as-you-download Usenet) will be essential if you want to download new releases, but not so much for older content.
 But even for older content, there’s no harm in having a block account as they are cheap per GB and don’t expire.